Kossoris-Scholl/DistractedDriving/README.md

 Rolling Mean:
 This file has one main function: take a specified rolling window average over the normalized data using pandas rolling mean function.

+Visualizer:
+This file allows you to compare one feature over time per each run.